Varieties of criticism: Professional criticism

 Not infrequently, some of these different senses of professional criticism are mixed together, especially when people try to pretend somebody's criticism is authoritative (they seem to have a professional expertise, although they really lack this expertise), or when people try to pretend that somebody's criticism is not authoritative (they are treated as no better than the rest, although in reality they are highly professional, and more competent and experienced than the rest).

+Literary criticism

+Literary criticism is the comparison, analysis, interpretation, and/or evaluation of works of literature.
+It is essentially an opinion, supported by evidence, relating to theme, style, setting or historical or political context.
+It includes discussion of the work’s content along with critic's insights gained from research.
+This may have a positive or a negative bias and may be a study of an individual piece of literature or an author’s body of work.

+Literary criticism is not limited to plot summaries, biographies of authors, or finding faults with the literature.
+Researching, reading, and writing works of literary criticism helps in making better sense of the work, form judgments about literature, study ideas from different points of view, and determine on an individual level whether a literary work is worth reading.

+Popular examples of literary criticism include biographical, comparative, ethical, expressive, historical, mimetic, pragmatic, social, and theoretical among others.

 Self-criticism

 Self-criticism (or what academics sometimes call "autocritique") refers to the ability to appraise the pros and cons of one's own beliefs, thoughts, actions, behaviour or results, especially from the point of view of how others might regard them.
 The self-criticism might occur in private, or it might happen in a group discussion.
 Sometimes the self-criticism is aired publicly, specifically to show people that a person or group no longer believes in something which it formerly did; at other times, the self-criticism remains a hidden secret behind closed doors.

 Self-criticism requires a certain flexibility of mind, because it assumes a person is able to call into question his own behaviour and thinking – instead of believing that he "naturally" is the way he is, or that he can "never be wrong".
 Often it requires that people are able to "step outside themselves", and see themselves from a different perspective.
 The self-critic is willing to search for, recognize, and accept objections against his own behavior, or his own characteristics; he is willing to accept that he could be wrong, or indeed that he is in the wrong.

 Self-criticism can be very difficult, for several reasons.